 Lack of Planning

-Yogi Berra, former New York Yankees catcher, once said “If you don’t know where you are going, you’ll end up someplace else.”
+Yogi Berra, a former New York Yankees catcher, once said “If you don’t know where you are going, you’ll end up someplace else.”

 There’s a tremendous amount of time, energy, knowledge, and money involved in analyzing and investing in commercial real estate.
 It’s always better to have patience and wait for the best opportunity to come along that offers maximum cash flow, minimum management responsibilities, and the highest overall long-term profitability